On rooted $k$-connectivity problems in quasi-bipartite digraphs: Introduction

+Given a set function $f$ on $V$ and a set $T \subs V$ of terminals, we say that a graph $G=(V,E)$ is {\bf $f$-quasi-bipartite} if every its edge has an end (tail or head) $v$ such that $v \in T$ or such that $v$ does not belong to any $f$-positive~set.
+Let $E_0$ be the set of zero cost edges of $G$.
+By Menger's Theorem, {\sc Min-Cost Rooted Subset $k$-Edge-Connection Augmentation} is equivalent to the problem of finding a min-cost edge set $J \subs E \sem E_0$ that covers the function $f$ defined by

-It is known that the {\sc Rooted Subset $(\ell,k)$-Edge-Connectivity Augmentation} problem is equivalent to covering the set function $f$ defined by $f(A)=\max\{k-d_{G_0}(A),0\}$ if $A \cap T \neq \empt$ and $f(A)=0$ otherwise, where $G_0=(V+r,E_0)$ is the the subgraph of zero cost edges of $G$.
-This function is positively $T$-intersecting supermodular, see \cite{F-R}.
-Assumption~1 holds for this function, since the cores as in Assumption~1 can be found by computing for every $t \in T$ the closest to $t$ minimum $rt$-cut of $G_0+I$, c.f. \cite{N-p}.
-Given a set function $f$ and a set $T$ of terminals, we say that a graph (or an edge set) is {\bf quasi-bipartite} if every edge has an end in $T$ or does not belong to any $f$-positive set.
+This $f$ is positively $T$-intersecting supermodular, see \cite{F-R}.
+Since $r$ does not belong to any $f$-positive set, if $G$ is quasi-bipartite then $G \sem E_0$ is $f$-quasi-bipartite.
+Assumption~1 holds for this $f$, since the cores as in Assumption~1 can be found by computing for every $t \in T$ the closest to $t$ minimum $rt$-cut of $G_0+I$, c.f. \cite{F-R,N-p}.
 Under Assumption~1, we prove the following.